Healthy UNH Blogger: Suzanne Hogan , All Entries

 So next time you are feeling stressed or even just sad, try finding things to make you laugh.
 Talk to someone funny or look up funny videos on YouTube (the animal voice overs always work for me).
 Once you find something, share it with your friends or family.
 Not only will you feel less stressed and enlightened, but you will also make a stronger connection and improve a relationship in your life.

-To learn more about the benefits of laughter and how to improve your sense of humor, check out Help Guide.Tagged In: emotional health, Health, Healthy UNH, laughing, Mental Health, muscles, Physical, relaxe, Stress, Suzy Hogan, tension, YouTube
+To learn more about the benefits of laughter and how to improve your sense of humor, check out Help Guide.Tagged In: emotional health, Health, Healthy UNH, laughing, Mental Health, mental wellness, muscles, Physical, relaxe, Stress, Suzy Hogan, tension, YouTube

 By: Suzanne Hogan